 The organisation is up and running, and it needs to develop a stable revenue stream fast to maintain cash flow.
 For the most part, organisations seek to sell as much product as they can to as many clients as possible while not compromising quality or service along the way.
 To this end, product ranges grow organically to try to appeal to as many customers as possible.
 More products, more choice, more sales… right?

 Few things are more damaging for an organisation than an over stocked warehouse.
 Low stock turnover increases the likelihood of damaged merchandise, inventory obsolescence, and unnecessarily high storage costs.
-Not to mention, of course, that capital tied up in a in a vast array of stock items can cripple any enterprise s ability to operate with agility.
+Not to mention, of course, that capital tied up in a vast array of stock items can cripple any enterprises ability to operate with agility.

 So is it a good idea to try and satisfy everyone by having a product for every punter?
 Is it possible to please all of the people all of the time?
 The answer might surprise you, as research shows that having fewer concentrated options for your customers can dramatically increase your sales.